 A.J. has an undergraduate degree in Mechanical Engineering, and his coursework covered a broad array of topics including C++ programming, organic chemistry, and robotics.
 In addition, A.J. served as a team lead on several engineering projects, including: the design of an ocean wave powered instrumental research buoy for use at the Scripps Institute of Oceanography; a solar panel design project for a learning facility in Kenya; and a robotics design and building competition where his team earned second place out of forty-eight teams.

-- Represented clients in 20+ PTAB post-grant proceedings, both on Patent Owner and Petitioner Side.
+- Represented clients in dozens of PTAB post-grant proceedings, both on Patent Owner and Petitioner Side.

 - Represented semiconductor equipment manufacturer in patent infringement case in E.D.N.Y. relating to chemical vapor deposition systems.
 Successfully obtained a preliminary injunction after two day bench trial.